 A derivative is a financial contract, the value of which is derived from the value of underlying assets, indices, interest rates or currency exchange rates.
 The fair value of these contracts is reported as derivative receivables and derivative liabilities on the Consolidated Statement of Investment Portfolio.
-In the Consolidated Statement of Investment Asset Mix, the derivative exposure is allocated to the asset class to which each contract relates.
-Derivative exposure generally includes the fair value plus the notional amount of the contract.
+In the Consolidated Statement of Investment Asset Mix, the market exposure of derivative contracts is allocated to the asset class to which each contract relates.